-Next we roast these fine cocoa beans, generally maintaining a temperature of about 98 degree C for 10–15 minutes.
+Next, we roast these fine cocoa beans, generally maintaining a temperature of about 98 degrees C for 10–15 minutes.
 This crucial process not only deepens the chocolate flavour but also eliminates bacteria, reduces the moisture content & loosens the bean shells.

 This grind is more rewarding than any other you might be doing!

 Large machines grind cocoa nibs between fine plates and this repeated action slowly breaks down the nibs into the luxurious cocoa mass that we all know and love.
 But that’s not all yet…